To All the Guys I Killed Before sneek peek

 Woman-repelling counselor cosplay it is.

 That was the idea, anyway.
-But Rue, her bouncy hair, and her bouncier tits moved next to me five hundred and thirty-eight days ago, and now I find myself in a horrible new world where I picture her amber fucking eyes while worrying about her safety and happiness and whether she’s getting enough calcium.
+But Rue, her bouncy hair, and her bouncier tits moved next to me five hundred and thirty-eight days ago, and now I find myself in a horrible new world where I picture her amber eyes while worrying about her safety and happiness and whether she’s getting enough calcium.

 “Fucking creep,” I mutter.
 “There are diagnoses for guys like you.”